• About

 Supporting Victims of Domestic Violence/Rachel Coalition

-Support survivors of domestic violence through the Court Advocate and Domestic Violence Response Team (DVRT) programs.
+Support survivors of domestic violence through the Court Advocate program.
 There are numerous volunteer opportunities including community education and awareness about domestic abuse and/or working directly with victims.

 Read More